intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 those implementations from diverging more over time.

 This has a negative impact on the ecosystem of a protocol.
-New implementations are important in ensuring the continued viability of a protocol.
-New protocol implementations are also more likely to be developed for new and diverse use cases and often are the origin of features and capabilities that can be of benefit to existing users.
+New implementations are key to the continued viability of a protocol.
+New protocol implementations are also more likely to be developed for new and diverse use cases and are often the origin of features and capabilities that can be of benefit to existing users.

 The need to work around interoperability problems also reduces the ability of established implementations to change.
 An accumulation of mitigations for